frsong/tf-examples/README.md

 * `visualize_graph.py` writes the computational graph for the linear regression loss to a log file so it can be visualized by running `tensorboard --logdir=logs/visualize` and opening the indicated IP address in a browser.

-## Simple binary logistic regression with the Iris dataset
+## Binary logistic regression with the Iris dataset

 * `iris_logreg_np.py` implements logistic regression in NumPy with stochastic gradient descent, i.e., each gradient is computed on one random example from the dataset.